yeoedward/poker/README.md

 Online Poker Room

+Important:

+    Before running the server, don't forget to change the first line in www/js/socket.js to point to the correct url.

 TODO:

     Add button (button.png in www/img)

     Clean up code!
 Lots of ugly globals and stuff.
 Use require.js and design patterns